Buying a new bike is a big decision.

 Their bikes are driven by the latest technologies and geometries in the mountain bike scene and the range now includes bikes across multiple mountain biking disciplines.

-Tommaso Bikes has been around since 1985, specializing in manufacturing top-notch road bikes.
+Tommaso Bikes has been around since 1985, specializing in manufacturing great value road bikes.
 They are an Italian bicycle company and combine traditional Italian design with craftsmanship since all of the bikes are assembled in-house.
-They started out producing steel frames, but quickly shifted to aluminum and carbon models, as the industry demands change.
-They offer their bikes at accessible rates, which makes them attractive to riders around the world.
-The best-selling models are Forcella and Imola.

 Trek Bikes is, without a doubt, one of the biggest names on this list.
 They are a USA-based company established in 1975, as an answer to the growing popularity of Japanese and Italian bikes at the time.
 They started by producing steel touring frames but went on to produce road and mountain bikes where they have gained popularity through successful racing campaigns.